rodrigodalamangas/building-metrics-dashboard/README.md

 ## Building KPIs for our plan
 *TODO*: Now that we have our SLIs and SLOs, create KPIs to accurately measure these metrics.
 We will make a dashboard for this, but first write them down here.

+1. **99% application uptime per month.**
 * Server uptime > 99%;
 * Deployment uptime > 99%;

+    These 2 KPIs measure the Uptime of application services.

+2. **Server resources do not exceed 90% usage per month.**
 * CPU Utilization < 90%;
 * Disk Drive Utilization < 90%;
 * RAM Memory Utilization < 90%;

+    These 3 KPIs measure server Saturation.

+3. **More than 95% of requests must execute successfully and without errors.**
 * Successful responses per month > 95% of requests;
 * Error responses per month < 0.5% of requests;

+    These 2 KPIs measure Traffic and Errors of application sevices.

+4. **90% of all requests repond below 250ms.**
 * Average Response Time < 250ms;
 * Percentage of requests with latency of less than 250ms > 90%.

+    These 2 KPIs measure the Latency of application services.

 ## Final Dashboard
 *TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.